IBM/merlin-docs/docs/workshop2/03_ide.md

 <!-- div:left-panel -->

 You are now working locally on your branch.
-Click on the `Git` view icon, then the ellipsis (…) in the Source Control: Git toolbar, then **Push** to create your branch on the git repository.
+Click on the `Source Control` view icon on the left, then the ellipsis (…) in the Source Control toolbar to show the menu.
+Select **Push** to create your branch on the git repository.

 <!--
 > [!NOTE]